Joint Notice of

 This section discusses the requirements of federal privacy laws.
 Oregon law provides additional protections in some circumstances.

 For treatment.
-We are permitted to use and disclose your medical information within Tuality and its affiliates as necessary to provide you with medical treatment and services.
+We are permitted to use and disclose your protected health information within Tuality and its affiliates as necessary to provide you with medical treatment and services.
 For example:

 - A doctor treating you for a broken leg may need to know if you have diabetes because the disease may slow the healing process.
 In addition, the doctor may need to tell the dietitian if you have diabetes so that we can arrange for appropriate meals.